Internet Trends for the Green Era

 10 trends and predictions

 This can serve as a guide for online businesses as places to start to prepare for and gain market growth.
+The following are the top 10 Internet trends.

 Companies have moved toward social media in an effort to build their brand and convert visitors into shoppers.
 The trend toward social media marketing is no surprise because in the last few years, social media has seen explosive growth.
-But one new trend that is moving toward the front-line in social media is local social media.
+But one new trend that is moving toward the front-line in social media is local search SEO.
 When you follow the recent rise of location-based services like Foursquare or Tripit, it is clear that people want to connect with others by location, as well as share experiences and seek recommendations by those who are well informed.

 Many shoppers are looking for websites that they can trust.
 In the past, online shoppers purchased from websites and companies from anywhere around the globe and location was not really an issue, but with the tight economy, shoppers have become more savvy.
 Trends have shown that building visitor trust is an important method of shaping your brand and engaging visitors.
 People will begin to use more local services, therefore, expect location-based search to bloom as well.